alextang809/RhyCare/README.md

 <br/>

 **NOTE: THIS IS A BRAND NEW APP DUE TO A REFACTOR OF OUR PROJECT IDEA.
-We apologize for any inconvience caused, but don't worry since this app the much simpler than the last one.**
+We apologize for any inconvenience caused, but don't worry since this app is much simpler than the last one.**

 <br/>